 A common misconception people have about fish is that they don’t have any blood.
 In reality, all vertebrates (including humans) and many invertebrates like octopuses and squid are made of cells surrounded by a jelly-like substance called “interstitial fluid.”
 The interstitial fluid contains dissolved oxygen, nutrients, waste products from metabolism which diffuse through the cell membrane to be used for energy production or excreted as urine.
-Fish use hemoglobin in their erythrocytes to carry oxygen from the gills or lungs into the tissues and organs with their circulatory system consisting of heart-pumping blood through arteries and veins.
+Fish use haemoglobin in their erythrocytes to carry oxygen from the gills or lungs into the tissues and organs with their circulatory system consisting of heart-pumping blood through arteries and veins.
 This means that YES!
 Fish do have blood.

 There are a few fish that don’t have bones, such as eels and sharks.
 But these fish do have blood.
 The structure of the red blood cells in cartilaginous fish may be slightly different from those of bony fish, but they still carry oxygen throughout their bodies the same way all vertebrates do, whether they are cold-blooded or warm-blooded (or if you want to get technical, homeothermic).